Is a Cereal Business in Kenya Really Profitable- 2025?

 A list of the most profitable cereals in Kenya

-• Suppliers: Identify the sources of your shop products.
+Identify the sources of your shop products.
 You can buy from farmers directly or rely on local or importers who source quality grains from Tanzania, Uganda, and Ethiopia.
 Look for one who is reliable for long-term contractual arrangements to deal with price and volume fluctuations.

-• Business location: identify the best areas to locate your business.
+identify the best areas to locate your business.
 An ideal location in a busy town or estate.
 Around Nairobi, the main grain markets are in Nyamakima in the CBD, Kariobangi, and Githurai markets.
 You can set one in an open-air food market, a shop/store, or a roadside grocer (kibanda)

-• Financial and Resource Availability; This step will help you to put into perspective both the Startup and operational costs of a cereals business The start-up costs include securing business premises and getting business permits.
+It puts into perspective both the Startup and operational costs of a cereals business The start-up costs include securing business premises and getting business permits.
 Besides outline your skills and experiences and those of your family that will assist in running the business.

 Related: How to store your cereals without Toxic chemicals